Getting Started with SQL Server 2017 Express LocalDB

 But don’t do that just yet.
 Evidence that this all works so far:

 Locate SQLCMD, making sure to use the newest version on your machine (your environment path may list an older version first).
 Look for the highest version in the Binn folders under C:\Program Files\Microsoft SQL Server\Client SDK\ODBC\[version]\Tools\.
-You can connect to this instance using the following from the command line:
+You can connect to this instance using Windows authentication with the following code at the command line:

 sqlcmd -S "(localdb)\MyInstance"

-Then we’re greeted with a line number prompt and can enter commands at will.
+Then we’re greeted with a line number prompt and can enter sql code on-demand.
 So something like: